PSA Group and Fiat Chrysler Automobiles (FCA) have officially merged, with the final agreement now signed.

 It successfully acquired Vauxhall from General Motors in March 2017, following a platform sharing agreement that lead to the co-development of the Peugeot 3008 and Vauxhall Grandland X. All future Vauxhalls are expected to sit on PSA platforms.

-It is unclear how the FCA fleet operations would be affected by a merger with PSA, but Vauxhall’s fleet team has remained separate from PSA’s corporate sales team.
+It is unclear how the FCA fleet operations would be affected by the merger with PSA, but Vauxhall’s fleet team has remained separate from PSA’s corporate sales team.